joshkgarber/kumpel/README.md

 An LLM-assisted German language learning utility.

 This project utilizes the Google Generative Language API (Gemini API).
 You need your own API key and running the program may incur costs.
-(See Gemini API Costs below for instructions on how to run it for free (probably).)
+(See [below](https://github.com/joshkgarber/kumpel?tab=readme-ov-file#run-a-probably-free-sample) for instructions on how to run it for free (probably).)

 ## What is Kumpel?